djwalcott/contentfully/docs/hour-logging.md

   - trying to get react-native-reanimated to work
   - Entry and model screens
 - 6.11.2021 (6h)
-  - React-redux & redux-persist togethether with MMKV
+  - React-redux & redux-persist together with MMKV
   - Settings view and removing static authorization token from code
 - 7.11.2021 (6h)
   - Continue refactoring static environments and tokens